abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 ```

 ## Inheritance
-All eligible fields and methods are inherited by the Children from Parents.
+All eligible fields and methods are inherited by the Children from Parents i.e. they can be accessed from the subclass.

+Note that inheritance doesn't create a "different copy" of members and methods of superclass in subclass, rather it makes eligible members and methods accessible in the subclass.

 ```java
 class X { }